GeneDx/txt2hpo/README.md

 # txt2hpo
-`txt2hpo` is a Python package for extracting phenotypes and encoding them as HPO ids, [Human Phenotype Ontology (HPO)](https://hpo.jax.org/app/).
+`txt2hpo` is a Python package for extracting HPO-encoded phenotypes from text, [Human Phenotype Ontology (HPO)](https://hpo.jax.org/app/).
-`txt2hpo` understands inflection, extracts phenotypes consisting of multiple words arbitrary word order.
+`txt2hpo` is accounts for inflection, is able to parse complex multi-word phenotypes and comes with a built-in medical spellchecker.

 # Installation